dmytrokuksenko/FEA-Portfolio/README.md

 |             Y+          |  u2=0,u1(θ)=0,u3(θ)=0   |

 Figure 3a-d shows simulation results of the composite plate subjected to the uniform pressure.
 Both material models, built-in and Linde, accurately predicts the maxim displacement of the composite plate.
 The maximum displacement, 17.45 mm, appears in the middle of the composite plate.
-The difference between von Mises stress distribution is almost indistinguishable.
+The difference between von Mises stress distributions between the current model and the benchmark model is almost indistinguishable.

 ![Alt text](https://github.com/dmytrokuksenko/finite-element-analysis-porftofolio/blob/main/cfrp-plate-bending/disp-stress-built-in.png "")
 ![Alt text](https://github.com/dmytrokuksenko/finite-element-analysis-porftofolio/blob/main/cfrp-plate-bending/disp-stress-Linde.png "")